 This post has been medically reviewed by Rob Rohatsch, MD, Medical Advisor to Solv Health.
 As many Americans are now working from home and many schools across the country have either closed or gone entirely remote, it’s clear we’re shifting (at least temporarily) to a state of social distancin...

-For expert resources, please refer to: CDC homepage for COVID-19WHO outbreak guidance Updated April 8, 2020.
-This post will continue to be updated as more information is available.
-Last December, the virus that’s now known as coronavirus (COVID-19) made the jump from animal to human for th...
+For expert resources, please refer to: CDC homepage for COVID-19WHO outbreak guidance This post will continue to be updated on a regular basis as more information is available.
+Last December, the virus that’s now known as coronavirus (COVID-19) made the jump from animal to human for the fi...

 What is coronavirus?